kayvansol/CQRS_DotNet6/README.md

 <br />
 CQRS Pattern & Clean Architecture Design In Dot Net 6.0 based Api Project with Test units in xUnit tool & Duende Identity Server & RabbitMQ
 <br /><br />

-Command Query Responsibility Segregation (CQRS) is a design pattern that segregates read and write operations for a data store into separate data models.
+**Command Query Responsibility Segregation (CQRS)** is a design pattern that segregates read and write operations for a data store into separate data models.
 This approach allows each model to be optimized independently and can improve the performance, scalability, and security of an application.
 <br /><br />

 # Project Structure :

+**Clean Architecture** is an architecture pattern aimed at building applications that we can maintain, scale, and test easily.
+It achieves this by separating the application into different layers that have distinct responsibilities:

+**Domain** Layer – The domain layer represents the application’s core business rules and entities.
+This is the innermost layer and should not have any external dependencies.

+**Application** Layer – The application layer sits just outside the domain layer and acts as an intermediary between the domain layer and other layers.
+In other words, it contains the use cases of the application and we expose the core business rules of the domain layer through the application layer.
+This layer depends just on the domain layer.

+**Infrastructure** Layer – We implement all the external services like databases, Queues, file storage, emails, etc. in the infrastructure layer.
+It contains the implementations of the interfaces defined in the domain layer.

+**Presentation** Layer – The presentation layer handles the user interactions and fetches data to the user interface.

 ![alt text](https://raw.githubusercontent.com/kayvansol/CQRS_DotNet6/refs/heads/main/img/structure.png?raw=true)